 Figure 10.
-Probability density of Peirce skill scores from the Monte Carlo experiment (dashed curve) with $1 - \sigma$ error estimate (dotted curves) and from the variables considered for active region emergence (solid curve), using a bootstrap estimate.
-The left panel shows the results for sample sizes of 55; the right panel shows the results for sample sizes of 50.
-There is a clear tail of the distribution of the active region emergence variables to larger skill scores not present for the random variables, indicating that it is very unlikely that chance alone accounts for the performance of the best variables at distinguishing PE from NE regions.
-For the sample size of 85, the variables with skill scores above 0.27 almost certainly have a real ability to discriminate between PE and NE regions; for the sample size of 50, it is difficult to determine if any specific helioseismology variable has a real ability to discriminate between PE and NE regions, but the number of helioseismology variables with large skill scores ( $\gtrsim 0.2$ ) suggests that some can discriminate between the two.
+Probability density of Peirce skill scores from the Monte Carlo experiment (dashed curve) with 1σ error estimate (dotted curves) and from the variables considered for active region emergence (solid curve), using a bootstrap estimate.
+The left panel shows the results for sample sizes of 85; the right panel shows the results for sample sizes of 50.
+There is a clear tail of the distribution of the AR emergence variables to larger skill scores not present for the random variables, indicating that it is very unlikely that chance alone accounts for the performance of the best variables in distinguishing PE from NE regions.
+For the sample size of 85, the variables with skill scores above 0.27 almost certainly have a real ability to discriminate between PE and NE regions; for the sample size of 50, it is difficult to determine if any specific helioseismology variable has a real ability to discriminate between PE and NE regions, but the number of helioseismology variables with large skill scores (≥ 0.2) suggests that some can discriminate between the two.

-from the same normal distribution.
-This was repeated for 66,250 variables (50 times the number of active region emergence variables), changing only the random number seed between variables.
+(50 times the number of AR emergence variables), changing only the random number seed between variables.
 Nonparametric discriminant analysis was applied to the resulting values, and an unbiased bootstrap estimate of the Peirce skill score was made for each variable.
-The distribution of the resulting skill scores is shown in Figure 10, left, along with the distribution of the variables considered for active region emergence.
+The distribution of the resulting skill scores is shown in Figure 10, left, along with the distribution of the variables considered for AR emergence.
 Compared with the random variables, there is a preponderance of large skill score values for the emergence variables.
 Dividing the random variables into 50 sets of size equal to the number of emergence variables shows that the typical maximum skill score achieved is about 0.27, so the probability of getting a skill score greater than that if there is no information in the variable is extremely small.
-However, the distribution of random variables and of active region emergence variables show considerable overlap below a skill score of about 0.2.
+However, the distributions of random variables and of AR emergence variables show considerable overlap below a skill score of about 0.2.

-To compare with the results when the distribution of magnetic flux was matched between NE and PE regions (§4.5 and Table 5), the experiment was repeated for two random samples of 50 points each.
-The resulting distribution of skill scores is shown in Figure 10, right.
+To compare with the results when the distribution of magnetic flux was matched between NE and PE regions (Section 4.5 and Table 5), the experiment was repeated for two random samples of 50 points each.
+The resulting distribution of skill scores is shown in Figure 10 (right).
 There is still a preponderance of large skill scores for the emergence variables compared to the random variables, but it is less pronounced than for the larger sample size.
-Again dividing the random variables into 50 sets of size equal to the number of emergence variables shows that the typical maximum skill score achieved is now about 0.34, but was as high as 0.43.
+Again dividing the random variables into 50 sets of size equal to the number of emergence variables shows that the typical maximum skill score achieved is now about 0.34, but it was as high as 0.43.
 In this case, it is no longer possible to determine whether any individual variable has any real ability to discriminate between PE and NE regions.
 However, it is possible to infer that there are more variables with high skill scores than would be expected from chance alone.
-The number of variables with skill score $\geq 0.27$ (the value used in Table 4) is 17, compared with an expected number of 11.
+The number of variables with skill score ≥ 0.27 (the value used in Table 4) is 17, compared with an expected number of 11.
 The chance of getting at least this many variables by chance is approximately 2%.
-The number of variables with skill score $\geq 0.2$ is 120, compared with an expected number of 86.
+The number of variables with skill score ≥ 0.2 is 120, compared with an expected number of 86.
 The chance of getting at least this many variables by chance is less than 2%.
 Thus there is reason to believe that there is a difference in the helioseismology variables between PE and NE regions.